S.O.T.A. Board Information

 Attends board meetings and reports information back to the students not yet taking the major courses.
 This position is usually co-chaired because of the large number of Pre-OT students on campus.

-Attends the board meetings and reports back to the sequence and also brings concerns or questions to the board from the sequence.
+Attends the board meetings and reports back to the track and also brings concerns or questions to the board from the track.
 A very important link between the board and the students.